-Kale Salad with Dried Cranberries and Walnuts
+Warm Kale Salad with Cranberries and Walnuts

 This sturdy, leafy green is a nutritional powerhouse.
 It’s one vegetable you should add to your grocery list and this warm kale salad makes it easy to enjoy.
 It's quick to prepare, super healthy, and of course, it tastes great.
 My husband was happily surprised.
 More vegetables is a good thing!

 Cut the center ribs out of the kale leaves, and then cut the leaves crosswise into thin ribbons.
 Alternatively, hold a leaf in one hand and with the other, strip off the leafy part from the center rib by pulling from the end.

 For two people, you’ll need one large bunch of kale.
 It might seem like a lot, but kale shrinks up as most vegetable too because of their high water content.
 Do two bundles of kale for 4 people.

 Pre-cook the kale ribbons by steaming for about 2-3 minutes.
 Drain and use right away or cool, refrigerate and for use a few days later.
 To complete the dish, cook shallot in olive oil with garlic for a minute.
 Add the dried cranberries, walnuts and vinegar, cook for a minute, then add the kale.
 Toss and cook for a minute or two until the greens are coated and warm.
 That’s it.

 For the vinegar, you can use a Balsamic vinegar, sherry vinegar, or a fancy fruit-flavored vinegar.
 I have lots of fun, flavored vinegars in my pantry to create interesting vinaigrettes (that’s a different post).
 I’ve used a dark cherry balsamic and a fig balsamic.
 Lucini makes some tasty ones and this brand is widely available.
 Try something fun and flavorful.
 For the cranberries, look for sulfite-free.

 Kale is a nutritional giant among vegetables, a true superfood.
 It provides antioxidant and anti-inflammatory nutrients, micronutrients and has been shown to help prevent a number of cancers.
 It's a good source of iron, fiber, calcium, healthy omega-3 fats and is a detoxifier (good for our livers).